Coal Employment Project: United Mine Workers of America (UMWA)

-United Mine Workers of America (UMWA), the largest miners’ union, initially had a lukewarm approach to CEP and support for women miners.
-An 1978 CEP endorsement request resulted in the failure of President Arnold Miller to submit to the International Executive Board.
+United Mine Workers of America (UMWA), the largest miners' union, initially had a lukewarm approach to CEP and support for women miners.
+A 1978 CEP endorsement request resulted in the failure of President Arnold Miller to submit to the International Executive Board.
 By the next quarter, with a concerted effort by UMWA women, the IEB passed the support endorsement.
 Nine women were among the 1,267 delegates to the UMWA constitutional convention a year later.
 Miller's successor, Sam Church, responded with an off-color joke when pressed by the women for the addition to the contract for affirmative action and improved sickness and accident coverage.

 With the election in 1982 of Church's opponent, Richard Trumpka, UMWA's support for women miners changed substantially.
 UMWA women strongly supported his candidacy.
 The union officially endorsed the CEP Annual Conference, and Trumpka was the keynote speaker in 1983.
 Trumpka approved excused absences for women to attend CEP conferences and sent letters to local unions urging them to send women to the conferences.

 Women miners pushed for significant changes in contracts with the Bituminous Coal Operators Association (BCOA).
 Most notably, at the 1979 National Conference of Women Miners they called for a parental leave resolution.
 At the 1983 UMWA convention, they successfully lobbied miners to include a parental leave policy in their contract demands.
 The BCOA cited high costs of parental leave in arguments against the policy but agreed to study the issue further.
 Women miners became part of a wave of women workers who called for a federal parental leave policy, culminating in the Family and Medical Leave Act of 1993.

 Job loss in the nineties

 At the close of the 1980s, women in coal mining peaked at about 4,000, 4 percent of the total.
 In the 1990s, the demand for coal decreased, mechanization in underground mining increased, and production in surface strip mining increased.
 These factors led to widespread layoffs.
 CEP, at its 1990 national meeting, held sessions on options for displaced miners meeting women's needs based on changes in the industry.
 Noted by an Illinois miner, “...no one wants to hire women anymore; they don’t even make excuses about why it’s done on seniority alone.”
-The “last hired first fired” practice meant that thousands of women lost their jobs.
+The "last hired first fired" practice meant that thousands of women lost their jobs.
 In 1996, the number of women miners had dropped to about a thousand.